 Dan brings to students in San Diego a classical karate training program.
 It utilizes the core fundamentals of structural bio-mechanics, the principles of pressure point grappling, and the principles of pressure point striking.
 The breadth and depth of this training is engineered to be a full, stand-alone program or as an outstanding supplement to an existing martial art.
 In either case, one has the opportunity to truly leverage their ability to a high level.

-An important philosophy at the Karate-Jutsu dojo is to turn students into colleagues.
+An important philosophy of Dan’s is to turn students into colleagues.
 This is accomplished by encouraging each practitioner to master the principles of the art and begin to make their own contributions.
 We all become training partners and continue to research effective and efficient applications.
-With the program’s flexibility and Dan’s decades of teaching experience, this San Diego training spot is a fit for students of all sizes, shapes, and abilities.
+With the program’s flexibility and Dan’s decades of teaching experience, this training strategy is a fit for students of all sizes, shapes, and abilities.

 To see some Youtube videos related to Karate San Diego, please click here.